I am perhaps one of the most qualified people to write this post.

 I know some people who are very particular about what they eat.
 They immediately spit out whatever they find the least bit distasteful.
 That’s not me.

 For some unknown reason, I’m oftentimes more interested in experiencing a new taste sensation than I am about needing to be pleased by it.
 I’ve said many times, “This thing that I’m eating is very unpleasant–but oh, how interesting!
 It tastes awful, but it will sure make a great story!”
-I’m also known for accepting food challenges, like chugging a bottle of Tabasco, or winning the Blazing Challenge at BWW.
+I’m also known for accepting food challenges, like chugging a bottle of Tabasco, or twice winning the Blazin’ Challenge at BWW.

 Anyone who knows me knows that I always strive for “the full experience.”
 Adventure matters more to me than pleasurable tastes in my mouth.
 I like surprises and trying new things.
 So at restaurants, I generally look for the most interesting thing on the menu — the more unfamiliar or extreme the better!
-Or I’ll randomly order “lunch #7” just to see what the waiter brings me.
+Or I’ll randomly order something like “lunch #7” just to see what the waiter brings me.

 When Cindy and I took our trip around the world last year to visit friends in Europe, Africa, and Asia, one of my side goals was to sample each country’s most exotic foods.
 Ever had African cow udders on a stick?
 How about Chinese pigeon heads (including the skull!)?
 Or Myanmar’s stinky fruit ice cream?
 Or fresh silkworms from the Chinese market?
 What about steamed pig fallopian tubes?
 Or Togolese goat head stew, including the snout, eyes, and brain?